contractdesign/contractdesign.github.io/_posts/2022-11-29-digital-ocean-ansible.md

 $ ansible-playbook new_account.yml -i hosts.txt
 ```

-An example `new_account.yml` playbook is below which is based on [this site]( http://minimum-viable-automation.com/ansible/use-ansible-create-user-accounts-setup-ssh-keys/)
+An example `new_account.yml` playbook is below which is based on one from [minimum-viable-automation.com]( http://minimum-viable-automation.com/ansible/use-ansible-create-user-accounts-setup-ssh-keys/)

 *Note* that you will need to change the path to your SSH key (see line with `digital_ocean.pub`)
 ```yaml